 Liquidity risk is the risk that the Company will not be able to meet its obligations as they fall due.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipated investing and financing activities.
 Senior management is actively involved in the review and approval of planned expenditures.
 All contractual maturities of accounts payable and accrued liabilities are due within one year.
-The Company has no other liabilities.
+The Company has no other financial liabilities not carried at fair value.